Mayurifag/ideal-browser-configuration/README.md

 - [x] Move deleted/disabled extensions to another .md file
 - [x] Make «crypto» section at readme.md
 - [ ] Section about git submodule update / user.js arkenfox updates
+- [ ] Make Check.md with instructions to check that firefox works on some sites correctly